richdanis/NaNsense/report.md

 2. Includes specific, factual questions that test precise information retrieval
 3. Provides reference answers for comparison

-The benchmark generation process used GPT-4o to create challenging but answerable questions based on randomly selected documents from our corpus.
+The benchmark generation process used o1 for maximum quality and diversity to create challenging but answerable questions based on randomly selected documents from our corpus.

 ## User Interface